-November 30, 2018.
-If you could see the stars in the daytime, you’d see the sun shining in front of the border of the constellations Ophiuchus and Scorpius on this date.
+November 30, 2019.
+If you could see the stars in the daytime, you’d see the sun shining near the border of the constellations Ophiuchus and Scorpius on this date.
 The sun crosses a constellation boundary, into Ophiuchus.

 At about this time each year, the sun passes out of Scorpius to enter Ophiuchus.
 Like Scorpius, Ophiuchus is a constellation of the zodiac … but unlike Scorpius, Ophiuchus is not one of the traditional twelve zodiacal constellations.